AllenInstitute/Human_all_active_models_EAP/README.md

    to calculate and save extracellular action potential (EAP) of each electrode recordings for further analysis.

 In the "assets" folder, we have included the .json files and morphologies for all the models.
 We also included the templates for simulations, use build_network_in.py for inhibitory aspiny cells, and build_network_pc.py for excitatory spiny cells.
 For each cell, one need to change parameters ROTX,ROTZ,CELLID,POPNAME, accordingly.
-You can find this information under "assets"->"morphologies"=>human_celltypes_table.csv.
+You can find this information here:
+      ```
+      cd assets/morphologies
+      vi human_celltypes_table.csv
+      ```